vippsas/vipps-woocommerce/README.txt

 * Enhancement: There's now an overview of failed charges and their failure reason on the Settings -> Vipps Recurring Payments page.
 * Refactor: Use the Helper class for most of our frequently used meta keys.
 * Refactor: Renamed the class filenames, class names remain untouched.
+* Fix: Redirect to last known agreement confirmation URL if the agreement is pending.
+This prevents being stuck in checkout.

 = 1.5.5 =
 * Fix: No longer attempt to charge a non existent agreement when a renewal is attempted on a subscription that does not have a Vipps agreement.